 If you are visiting for Christmas or New Year, plan ahead and book in advance.

 - A stunning castle-like luxurious hotel, nested in the beautiful Canadian Rockies

-- Surrounded by scenic mountain views from hotel rooms, restaurants, outdoor pool, and more
+- Surrounded by scenic mountain views from hotel rooms, restaurants, an outdoor pool, and more

-- Great for romantic stay and in-house dinners and fondue
+- Great for a romantic stay and in-house dinners and fondue

 - Book your stay here